 Head Coach - Caleb Porter

-Prior to joining the Timbers, Porter was one of the most successful coaches in NCAA history, Caleb Porter was named the Portland Timbers head coach on Aug.
-29, 2012, and joins the club following seven seasons at the University of Akron from 2006-12.
-He finished his time at Akron with a career mark of 123-18-17 and owned the highest winning percentage (0.832) among all active Division I coaches.
+Prior to joining the Timbers, Porter was one of the most successful coaches in NCAA history during his tenure as head coach at the University of Akron from 2006-12.
+He compiled a career mark of 123-18-17 at Akron and owned the highest winning percentage (0.832) among all active Division I coaches.
 Porter garnered numerous honors while at Akron, including 2009 NSCAA National Coach of the Year.

 From Kalamazoo, Mich., Porter led the Zips to back-to-back NCAA College Cup appearances in 2009 and 2010, and the school’s first national title in any sport in 2010.
-In all, he guided Akron to seven Mid-American Conference (MAC) regular-season championships and five MAC Tournament titles and five consecutive trips to the NCAA tournament’s Round of 16 (2008-12).
-Porter set multiple NCAA records at Akron, including a 48-match, home unbeaten streak (44-0-4) from 2008-11 and a 47-match unbeaten streak (44-0-3) in conference play from 2006-12.
+In all, he guided Akron to seven Mid-American Conference (MAC) regular-season championships, five MAC Tournament titles and five consecutive trips to the NCAA tournament’s Round of 16 (2008-12).
+Porter set multiple NCAA records while at Akron, including a 48-match, home unbeaten streak (44-0-4) from 2008-11 and a 47-match unbeaten streak (44-0-3) in conference play from 2006-12.

 As a player, Porter was the 27th overall pick by the San Jose Clash in the 1998 MLS College Draft.
-He spent time with San Jose and the Tampa Bay Mutiny before a knee injury ended his playing career in 2000.
+He spent time with San Jose and the Tampa Bay Mutiny before a knee injury ended his professional playing career in 2000.
 Porter also played for the U.S. National B Team from 1996-97, winning a bronze medal at the 1997 World University Games.

 He had a successful collegiate playing career at Indiana, where he was a three-year captain, a three-time All-Big Ten honoree and a four-year letter winner.
-Porter led the Hoosiers to four conference titles, four NCAA tournament appearances – twice advancing to the College Cup.
+Porter led the Hoosiers to four conference titles, and four NCAA tournament appearances – twice advancing to the College Cup.
 As a senior, Porter captained IU to 23 consecutive wins before losing to eventual national champion UCLA in the national semifinals and was the runner-up for the 1997 Hermann Trophy.

 Porter graduated from Indiana in 1998 with a degree in sports management.
 He and his wife, Andrea, have three children – two sons, Colin and Jake, and a daughter, Stella Jane.